A Dai-Yuan-type Riemannian conjugate gradient method with the weak Wolfe conditions: Introduction

 We are interested in how to choose a good $\beta_k$ in \eqref{ECGsearchvec}.
-A well-known choice is
+A well-known choice proposed by Fletcher and Reeves \cite{fletcher1964function} is

-proposed by Fletcher and Reeves \cite{fletcher1964function}.
 If the step sizes are computed so as to satisfy the strong Wolfe conditions, the conjugate gradient method with $\beta^{\FR}_k$ has global convergence.
-In \cite{dai1999nonlinear}, Dai and Yuan proposed a refinement of $\beta^{\FR}_k$ as
+In \cite{dai1999nonlinear}, Dai and Yuan proposed the following refinement of $\beta^{\FR}_k$:

-An advantage of $\beta^{\DY}_k$ is that the conjugate gradient method with $\beta^{\DY}_k$ has global convergence when implemented with only the weak Wolfe conditions.
+An advantage of $\beta^{\DY}_k$ is that it ensures the conjugate gradient method is globally convergent when implemented with only the weak Wolfe conditions.
 There is no longer a need to assume that each step size satisfies the strong Wolfe conditions.

-Beyond unconstrained optimization methods in Euclidean space, Riemannian optimization, which is optimization on Riemannian manifolds, has been developed recently \cite{AbsMahSep2008,edelman1998geometry}.
-Unconstrained optimization methods such as the steepest descent and Newton's methods have been generalized to those on Riemannian manifolds.
-The conjugate gradient method has been generalized to that on Riemannian manifolds to some extent as well, but remains in the stage of development.
+Beyond unconstrained optimization methods in Euclidean space, the idea of Riemannian optimization, or optimization on Riemannian manifolds, has recently been developed \cite{AbsMahSep2008,edelman1998geometry}.
+Unconstrained optimization methods, such as the steepest descent method and Newton's method, have been generalized to Riemannian manifolds.
+The conjugate gradient method has been generalized to Riemannian manifolds to some extent, but remains in the developmental stage.
 In \cite{AbsMahSep2008}, Absil, Mahony, and Sepulchre introduced the notion of a vector transport to implement a Riemannian conjugate gradient method.
-By means of a vector transport, Ring and Wirth performed global convergence analysis of the Fletcher--Reeves-type Riemannian conjugate gradient method under the assumption that the vector transport as the differentiated retraction does not increase the norm of the search direction vector \cite{ring2012optimization}.
-Sato and Iwai introduced the notion of a scaled vector transport, developed an improved method, and proved a global convergence property of the new method without the assumption made in \cite{ring2012optimization}.
+By means of this vector transport, Ring and Wirth performed a global convergence analysis of the Fletcher--Reeves-type Riemannian conjugate gradient method under the assumption that the vector transport as the differentiated retraction does not increase the norm of the search direction vector \cite{ring2012optimization}.
+In \cite{sato2013cg}, Sato and Iwai introduced the notion of a scaled vector transport.
+This allowed them to develop an improved method, with a global convergence property that could be proved without the assumption made in \cite{ring2012optimization}.

-The purposes of this article are to propose a new choice of $\beta_k$ of the Riemannian conjugate gradient method based on the Dai--Yuan $\beta^{\DY}_k$ of the Euclidean conjugate gradient method, and to prove the global convergence property of the proposed algorithm under the weak Wolfe conditions.
+The purpose of this article is to propose a new choice of $\beta_k$ for the Riemannian conjugate gradient method based on Dai--Yuan's $\beta^{\DY}_k$ in the Euclidean conjugate gradient method.
+We will also prove the global convergence property of the proposed algorithm under the weak Wolfe conditions.
 Furthermore, we perform some numerical experiments to demonstrate that the proposed Dai--Yuan-type Riemannian conjugate gradient method is preferable to the existing Fletcher--Reeves-type method developed in \cite{sato2013cg}, and show that a step size satisfying the weak Wolfe conditions is easier to find than one that satisfies the strong Wolfe conditions.